 - 21 units

 The existing Margaret Stancomb Infant School building which has been retained and converted into 3 town houses as part of the approvals achieved, set much of the frame work from which the remaining site development and layout progressed.
-A stone built building with smooth faces quoins, window surrounds and parapet, with coursed rough infill stonework, prominent gable and full height dormer features, afforded the building with an attractive level of interest and detail, as well as a prominent presence within the street scape and immediate locality.
+A stone-built building with smooth face quoins, window surrounds and parapet, with coursed rough infill stonework, prominent gable and full height dormer features, afforded the building with an attractive level of interest and detail, as well as a prominent presence within the street scape and immediate locality.
 This needed to be maintained and complemented through the proposals.

 Prior to Quattro’s engagement, the former site owners Wiltshire Council, had received pre-application advice, however, with mixed results.
 Over the course of the next few months, further scheme development and pre-application was undertaken, including extensive consultation with the Local Planning Authority and urban design officers.

 The resulting layout took on board many of the points raised through discussion, specifically with regards to the creation of a ‘sense of place’, pedestrian dominated public realm, protection of existing resident amenity and appropriate scale of development.
 The ensuing design was submitted by the client group with confidence that it would succeed at full planning application stage.

 The visual appearance of the proposals was simple in form and design with an emphasis on the importance of the existing school building and that this should be retained as the dominant feature in the immediate locality.
 Original features were retained and restored both inside and outside the historic building, such as the carved stonework, wooden beams and a mosaic mural from the former playground which has been preserved in the new home’s grounds.